karaskiv/Android-MoGaweInterview/README.md

 # Android-MoDuit
-MoGawe is a freelancer app, get money from working in your radius.
+MoGawe is a freelancer app, get money from working right through your phone.

 # Screenshots